 While the router works as sort of a hub for your devices, routing information to each one, the modem’s role is to serve as a gateway to the WAN (Wide Area Network) or, simply, the internet.

-Your modem uses the analog signal it receives from your service provider in the form of a phone line and translates it into the digital signal you use.
+Your modem uses the analog signal it receives from your service provider in the form of a phone line, fiber or cable and translates it into the digital signal you use.

-Wi-Fi routers can transmit a different Wi-Fi band or frequency: 2.4 GHz and 5 GHz, although most modern routers are what we call dual-band routers, meaning they use both frequencies.
+WiFi routers can transmit different or split Wi-Fi bands depending on the model and settings: 2.4 GHz and 5 GHz.
+Although most modern routers are what we call dual-band routers, meaning they use both frequencies.

 Depending on where you live, what kind of devices you use, and what internet speeds you need, one band may work better than the other one.